Conditioning LLMs to Generate Code-Switched Text: Introduction

-\paragraph{} We propose a novel method to generate CS text from monolingual text using LLMs, which requires less data for fine-tuning.
-We apply this to the English-Spanish pair (RQ1).
-Unlike prior work, our approach leverages naturally occurring code-switched data instead of artificial examples, allowing models to learn its natural distribution.
-Additionally, our source texts come from informal contexts, making the output both code-switched and informal — two intertwined phenomena.
-We evaluate our methodology both qualitatively, with a study on human preferences and a manual error analysis, and quantitatively, using automatic NLG metrics, which allows us to study the correlation with between human and automatic evaluation for this task (RQ2).
+Based on these research questions, we propose a novel approach to generate CS from monolingual text using LLMs and apply it to the English-Spanish pair.
+We create a new parallel English–CS corpus, \emph{EN-CS}, by leveraging natural CS data and using LLMs to perform back-translation from CS into English, resulting in high-quality pseudo-parallel pairs, suitable for training and evaluating models on CS generation (RQ2).
+We provide a comprehensive comparison of CS generation using LLMs in both zero-shot and fine-tuned settings, and we compare their performance against that of a dedicated MT model (RQ1).
+Finally, we evaluate our methodology both qualitatively, with a study on human preferences and a manual error analysis, and quantitatively, using automatic NLG metrics and LLM as a judge, which allows us to study the correlation between human and automatic evaluation for this task (RQ3).
+The evaluation is conducted in both in-domain and out-of-domain settings.

-To summarize, the contributions presented in this paper are the following: \begin{itemize} \item we develop a novel approach for CS generation through fine-tuning LLMs on a psuedo-parallel corpus sourced from natural code-switched data. \item we present a new parallel English-CS corpus, \textit{EN2CS}, with silver train and development splits and a gold post-edited test set, which can be used to train and evaluate model for English-Spanish CS generation. \item we perform both human and automatic evaluation of the results of models fine-tuned on this dataset, and perform a study on the correlation between human and automatic evaluation for CS generation. \end{itemize}